smckech/lordcephei.github.io/pages/buildingfpinput.md

 If you prefer to make your own input file but import structure information via a site file, use **cif2site**{: style="color: blue"} in place of **cif2init**{: style="color: blue"}.
 To summarize:

 cif2init     creates an init file from the output of **cif2cell** cif2site     creates a  site file from the output of **cif2cell**

 ##### _Importing a POSCAR file_

-[VASP](http://www.vasp.at) is a very popular electronic structure program.
-Structural information is contained in the POSCAR file.
-If you want to import data from such a file in a form suitable for this program suite, use one of these:
+[VASP](http://www.vasp.at) is a very popular electronic structure program which can store structural information in the POSCAR files.
+If you want to import data from such a file in a form suitable for this program suite, use one of the following commands:

     poscar2init     creates an init file from a VASP POSCAR file poscar2site     creates a  site file from a VASP POSCAR file